Paging in OS

 - Divides memory into fixed-size blocks:

-: Logical memory blocks (virtual memory)Frames
+Pages: Logical memory blocks (virtual memory)Frames: Physical memory blocks

 - Example: Think of a book (logical memory) split into pages.
 The library (physical memory) stores these pages on different shelves (frames), not necessarily in order.